Faculty

 Founded in 1998 as part of Mr. Burns’ residency with Performing Arts Chicago, the Fulcrum Point New Music Project is a leader in Chicago’s new music scene, presenting multi-media performances, generating educational programs, and commissioning innovative works.

 A graduate of Juilliard, Mr. Burns has received numerous honors, including the Avery Fisher Career Grant, and “Outstanding Brass Player” at Tanglewood and the Maurice André Concours International de Paris.
 Sought after internationally for master classes, Mr. Burns is a former tenured Professor of Music at Indiana University and Visiting Lecturer at Northwestern University, as well as with Amici della Musica in Florence, Italy.
-He is a certified teacher of the Art of Practicing and has practiced mindfulness-awareness meditation since 1986.
+He teaches the course Mindfulness for Musicians at DePaul University in Chicago and has practiced mindfulness-awareness meditation since 1986.

 Kirk Ferguson (kirkcferguson@gmail.com) was named Assistant Principal Trombonist of the Milwaukee Symphony in September, 2011.
 Prior to joining the MSO, he served as Principal Trombonist with the Spokane Symphony, Co-Principal Trombonist with the Malaysian Philharmonic and Associate Principal Trombonist with the Honolulu Symphony.
 He is also a former member of the River City Brass Band in Pittsburgh, PA.
 Kirk has performed with the Seattle Symphony, Pittsburgh Symphony, Akron Symphony, Wheeling Symphony, Lincoln Center Festival and Clarion Brass Choir.
 He is a member of the Chicago Trombone Consort.

-Kirk began studying meditation in graduate school.
-He is currently a student and meditation teacher in the Buddhist tradition.
-A native of Punxsutawney, PA, he currently lives in Mequon, Wisconsin with his wife Mary and their two dogs, Frank and Annie.
+Kirk began studying meditation in graduate school and is currently a meditation teacher in the Buddhist tradition.
+He has taught meditation and the Performing Beyond Fear exercise to members of the Milwaukee Symphony Orchestra and at Carnegie Mellon and Duquesne Universities.
+A native of Punxsutawney, Pennsylvania, he currently lives in Mequon, Wisconsin with his wife, Mary, and their two dogs, Frank and Annie.
 Kirk is proud to be a Yamaha Performing Artist.

 In addition to completing advanced training and certification in the Art of Practicing with Madeline Bruser, Mr. Mueller earned a Master’s Degree in Piano from the Eastman School of Music, studying with Frank Glazer and Maria Luisa Faini.
 He has practiced mindfulness-awareness meditation since 2004.